Graduate School Handbook part four

 - Inform the Graduate School and their Director of Studies if they are going to be late arriving at UWE Bristol to begin their research studies.

-- International PGRs should also familiarise themselves with the University’s webpages for international students.
+- PGRs on a student visa or Tier 4 visa should also familiarise themselves with the University’s webpages for international students.

 PGR4.5.2 Responsibilities for PGRs at annual re-registration: